mattermost/mattermost-developer-documentation/site/content/extend/plugins/webapp/actions.md

 **getMyTeams**

-This action should be dispatched when we intend to fetch all the team types associated with
+This action should be dispatched when we intend to fetch all the team types associated with.

 ```javascript
 export function getMyTeams(): ActionFunc {